Mike McColgan: Early years and Dropkick Murphys

-Street Dogs and FM359
+Street Dogs, FM359 and Michael McColgan and the Bomb Squad

 McColgan in 2002 started a new band, Street Dogs, and shortly left the fire department to again pursue music full-time.
 The Street Dogs featured members such as Johnny Rioux and Joe Sirois (of the Mighty Mighty Bosstones).
 Guitarist Marcus Hollar sent McColgan an e-mail saying that if his new band ever needed a guitarist, that he was available.
 McColgan gave Hollar an audition and asked him to join the band.

 The Street Dogs toured with Social Distortion, Flogging Molly, Tiger Army, The Bouncing Souls, The Adolescents, The Offspring, The Bones, The Swingin' Utters, and Anti-Flag.
 They also appeared on Warped Tour and had a successful headlining tour at the end of 2005.
 The band's third album, Fading American Dream, was released October 24, 2006.
 In support of the album, the band went out on The Gold Tour from October through December with The Bouncing Souls.
 In February 2008, it was announced that the Street Dogs signed on to Hellcat Records and the band released their fourth album, State of Grace, on July 8, 2008.
 The Street Dogs released their fifth studio album, Street Dogs, on August 31, 2010.

 In 2013, McColgan announced a new project, FM359, with Johnny Rioux and founding Dropkick Murphys guitarist Rick Barton.
 FM359 is considered a non-religious gospel project, and their debut full-length, Truth, Love and Liberty, was released on January 14, 2014 through Pirates Press Records.